 American Fisheries Society

 The U of I Chapter of the American Fisheries Society is open to all students and faculty who are interested in the conservation and management of aquatic ecosystems.
 It is the goal of our chapter to provide people who are interested in fisheries an opportunity to meet one another and learn about fisheries management and conservation.
 At our biweekly meetings, students are able to socialize, learn about fisheries related jobs and careers, and listen to speakers talk about local and global fisheries issues.
 Outside our regular meetings, our club sponsors a number of social activities and outreach events that provide students with hands-on fisheries experience.
-See the Organization's bulletin board in the first floor West hallway of Turner Hall.

 Soil and Water Conservation Society